Contrast-Security-OSS/integration-eks-github-action/README.md

-# aks-contrast-security-github-action
+#
+eks-contrast-security-github-action

-This github action builds and deploys a java application to the Azure Kubernetes Service (AKS) with a Contrast Security Java Agent.
+This github action builds and deploys a java application to the Amazon Elastic Kubernetes Service (EKS) with a Contrast Security Java Agent.

 Other supported languages coming soon...

 ## Prerequisites

-- An Azure Service Principle with enough permissions to:
+- An AWS User with enough permissions (IAM Roles) to:
-    - Deploy an application to Azure Kubernetes Service (AKS)
+    - Deploy an application to Amazon Elasatic Kubernetes Service (EKS)
     - Deploy a volume
     - Create a secret
 - A valid Contrast Security account
-- Prepopulated Contrast Security and Azure JSON objects - details within 'Inputs' section
+- Prepopulated Contrast Security and Amazon AWS JSON objects - details within 'Inputs' section

 ## Inputs
-- `azure-credentials-file`
+- `aws-credentials-file`
-  - Description: 'The configuration file contents for Azure-specific logins, regions, etc...'
+  - Description: 'The configuration file contents for Amazon AWS-specific logins, regions, etc...'
   - REQUIRED: true
   - Default: No Default Value
   - Example: